 How to Choose the Best AR Triggers

 So, how do you choose the best trigger for your AR-15?
-Before deciding, it’s helpful to consider what you plan on using your rifle for.
+It’s helpful to consider what you plan on using your rifle for.
 For example, a long, heavy barreled precision target rifle would benefit from a two-stage trigger.
 In contrast, a varmint gun that’s designed to be used in the cold weather might benefit more from a heavy single-stage trigger.

 It’s also important to consider your skill level before choosing the best AR-15 trigger.
 Those with extensive gunsmithing experience have a wider selection to choose from.
 Today, you don’t need any gunsmithing experience to install an air trigger group, as fully assembled drop-in trigger groups are available.